Site Analysis

 Legal site issues

 Before beginning design work for a building, check the certificate of title for limitations from easements, covenants or restrictions on the site.
-A right of way should be registered on the title and covenants or restrictions applicable to the site should be on the sale and purchase agreements.
+A right of way should be registered on the title.

 Locating information